TMJ Treatment Concord, MO

 The temporomandibular joint (TMJ) is made up of essential structures that collaborate to enable smooth and efficient jaw movement.

-• Mandibular Condyle: The mandibular condyle, a rounded part of the jawbone, sits in the temporal bone socket.
+• Mandibular Condyle: The rounded end of the lower jaw that sits within the socket of the temporal bone.

 • Articular Disc: A small, fibrous disc between the condyle and the temporal bone.
 This disc acts as a cushion to absorb shock and allows the jaw to move smoothly.
-Misalignment or degeneration of this disc can contribute to TMD symptoms.
+Degeneration or misalignment of this disc may lead to TMD-related issues.

 • Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.